CornerStone Bioretention Retaining Walls Support Iconic Property

 Once the base leveling pad was successfully constructed, the installation went smoothly as each course was filled with clear crush gravel for exceptional drainage, further empowered by perforated drainpipes strategically placed along the wall.
 The gravel within the retaining wall blocks serves as a dual-purpose solution to replenish weighted strength of the gravity wall with the help of geogrid, plus it offers superior permeability.
 CornerStone’s retaining wall system facilitated a free-flowing route for water with minimal obstacles, easily diverting it from the parking lot’s swale to the bioretention areas located below the wall.

-By using 40% less concrete, CornerStone also delivers an eco-friendlier retaining wall option which is a huge benefit to projects like The Bottling Plant Apartments to complement the bioretention area’s focus on sustainable construction solutions.
+By using 40% less concrete, CornerStone also delivers an eco-friendlier retaining wall option which is a huge benefit to projects like The Bottling Plant Apartments.
+This aspect nicely complements the bioretention area’s focus on sustainable construction solutions.
 The coastal tan color of the retaining wall facing blended naturally with North Market Street’s landscape, seamlessly balancing the industrial aesthetics of the Bottling Plant and apartment building.

 One Block Size Fits All

 CornerStone 100’s versatility was on full display with this project’s two walls.
-First with the massive parking lot retaining wall in the Coastal Tan color to bolster soil reinforcement and drainage systems, while the smaller retaining wall on the property surrounded the apartment’s pool deck.
-The pool wall’s Granite color blocks were used to accentuate the building’s brick and smooth faced stone exterior, giving the outdoor lounge space a neatly manicured, natural look to go along with CornerStone’s renowned strength.
+First with the massive parking lot retaining wall in the Coastal Tan color to bolster soil reinforcement and drainage systems.
+Meanwhile, the smaller retaining wall on the property surrounded the apartment’s pool deck.
+The pool wall’s are Granite color blocks to accentuate the building’s brick and smooth faced stone exterior.
+This gives the outdoor lounge space a neatly manicured, natural look to go along with CornerStone’s renowned strength.

 CornerStone Wall Solutions is proud to help shape and revitalize this iconic property of Frederick County, MD.
-Pairing CornerStone retaining walls’ unparalleled durability with Frederick’s historical Bottling Plant landmark is sure to be the next long-standing legacy among the city’s storied streets.
+Pairing CornerStone’s unparalleled durability with Frederick’s historical Bottling Plant is surely the next long-standing legacy among the city’s storied streets.